 Pierre Palmieri, Head of Global Finance and Head of Sustainable and Positive Impact Finance

-These publications have defined Positive Impact Finance as applying to every activity verifiably producing a positive impact on at least one of the sustainable development pillars (economic convergence, populations’ basic needs, the environment) while ensuring that the potential negative impacts have been identified and properly managed.
+These publications have defined Positive Impact Finance as applying to every activity verifiably producing a positive impact on at least one of the sustainable development pillars (economic convergence, populations’ basic needs, the environment) while ensuring that potential negative impacts have been identified and properly managed.

 This concept reflects the reality of economic life (considering any negative impacts that must be remedied when they cannot be avoided) and, far from counteracting other initiatives launched in the market under different names, it aims to be all-encompassing.